 In the world of business, petty cash is a term used for money that’s kept for small expenses paid in cash.
 Nowadays, most expenses, bills and purchases are made electronically or even by cheque as cash seems to be less popular than it was before the 2000s.
-If you’re a witch that uses cash … Continue reading How to Make a Witch’s Petty Cash Jar
+If you’re a witch that uses cash often … Continue reading How to Make a Witch’s Petty Cash Jar

 The spiritual practice of using bones can be found in different cultures dating back thousands of years.
 The use of bones for magickal or spiritual purposes can be most commonly found in some practices of hoodoo, shamanism and folk spiritual traditions.
 As morbid as this may seem to some to use bones for … Continue reading What is Bone Magick and Bone Divination?

 Animal familiars are viewed as having an spiritual connection or bond with a witch.
 A physical familiar will often come into a witch’s life when least expected or when they are most needed.
 This can be through an adoption program, as a gift or as a stray animal that is taken in by the … Continue reading Animal Familiars and Witchcraft

 Dark goddesses are associated with the afterlife, ghosts, witchcraft, death and rebirth; they are often seen as the crone aspect of the divine feminine.
-These goddesses are often honoured and called upon during the waning and dark moon phase, Samhain and the waning part of the year when it’s time to recognize endings and … Continue reading Working with Goddesses of Witchcraft, the Underworld and Death
+These goddesses are often honoured and called upon during the waning and dark moon phase, Samhain and the waning part of the year when it’s time to recognize endings and transformation. … Continue reading Working with Goddesses of Witchcraft, the Underworld and Death

 Baba Yaga is well known in Slavic mythology as the crone witch (often referred to as a hag.)
 She is most well known in the story of Vasilisa the Fair (sometime referred to as Vasilisa the Brave or Vasilisa the Beautiful) and Baba Yaga as a popular Russian folklore.
 Baba Yaga’s myths over centuries has … Continue reading Witchcraft and Healing with Baba Yaga